About Lance

 With Lance Dobinson’s tribute to “Elvis Presley”, this allowed Lance to perform across Canada, the United States, Japan and have the honour and privilege of performing alongside with “Country Music Hall Of Fame Inductees,” “The Jordanaires” and the “Stamps Quartet,” who accompanied “Elvis Presley” throughout his Career.

-These fulfilling experiences on and off stage and many other great experiences for Lance, has led Lance to become who he is today!
+These fulfilling experiences on and off stage, has led Lance to become who he is today!